About Inlet

 Collaborative perinatal care

-At Inlet Birth, you don’t have to choose between having a midwife or a physician for you and your baby.
-You can have both, in addition to having access to experienced perinatal registered nurses and lactation consultants who work at our clinic.
+At Inlet Birth, in addition to having access to experienced registered midwives, you will also be cared for by the skilled perinatal registered nurses and lactation consultants who work at our clinic.

 Collaborative, interdisciplinary care is accessible, supportive, and has both great client satisfaction rates, and excellent clinical outcomes.
 See a Canadian Medical Association Journal article about collaborative perinatal care in BC.